Sumitra-das-guptta/project-management/projectManagement.md

 1. Studied about 5 principles of project management.
 2. An overview of gantt chart
 3. Studied about Sequence, state machine and activity diagram  and explore tools and extensions in vscode to draw diagrams.

+## Project Requirement Analysis
+It’s a process of identifying, analyzing, and managing project requirements to determine what the project should accomplish and eliminate any ambiguities or conflicting requirements in your project plan.
+- gather project requirements from sponsors and end users.

+3 main stages:
+- gather requirements by collecting business documentation and interview with stakeholders
+- analyze and validate requirements
+- record the requirements and monitor implementation throughout the project

+## Requirement Analysis Techniques for business need
+- gap analysis
+- Business Motivation Model
+- Customer Journey Mapping
+## Requirement Analysis Techniques for software requirements
+- Data Flow Program
+- Use cases : define system behavior and communicate from the end users perspective.
+- user stories: focus on user's needs.
+## Challenges of identifying project requirements
+- Stakeholders don't know what they want
+- Requirements are often dynamic
+- Poor communication between teams
+- The development team is oblivious to the organization's politics
+## Requirement Analysis Document
+- Purpose
+- Audience
+- Functional Requirements
+- Technical Requirement( how software built, in which language, OS)
+## Work Breakdown
+It's a way to divide and conquer large projects to get things done faster and more efficiently.

+A deliverable-oriented hierarchical decomposition of the work to be executed by the project team.

+Each new level in the hierarchy includes all the work needed to complete its parent task.
+## Work breakdown structures
+- spreadsheet
+- flowchart (mostly used)
+- list
+- Gantt Chart
+## Effort Estimation
+- process of forecasting how much effort is required to develop or maintain a software application.

+Rather than using time or cost estimates, they will look at user stories and story points.
+- user story
+- story points
+## Agile Effort Estimation Techniques
+- Planning Poker: team members assign values to story points.
+- T-shirt sizes: story points take the form of sizes: extra-small (XS), small (S), medium (M), large (L), and extra-large (XL).
+- Dot voting:

+## Problems:
+project scope,
+project deliverables/ backlog,